 Though New Mexico had established renewable energy goals in 2019, it was in 2021 that a significant community solar bill passed into law.
 The Community Solar Act creates a program which allows 100 megawatts (MW) annually for a total of 200 MW of community solar development for New Mexico until 2024.
 After 2024, the cap will be set by the Public Regulation Commission (PRC) as part of their programmatic review and recommendations.
 For a state with over three hundred days of sunshine every year, there are few places better suited for community solar development.

 The program will begin this year with rulemaking, program administration decisions, and project selection scheduled for completion by the fall.
-The PRC has selected a third-party administrator of the new program, InClime Inc. InClime will begin another RFP process for selecting community solar projects under the two-year pilot program before October 1st, 2022.
+The PRC has selected a third-party administrator of the new program, InClime Inc. InClime has begun their RFP process for selecting community solar projects under the two-year pilot program with project selection concluding in April 2023.

-During this time the major utilities, Public Service Company of New Mexico (PNM), Southwestern Public Service (SPS), and El Paso Electric (EPE), will issue tariffs within 60 days of the effective date of the final rule, which is July 12, 2022.
+The major utilities, Public Service Company of New Mexico (PNM), Southwestern Public Service (SPS), and El Paso Electric (EPE), have issued tariffs and bill credit rates.
 These three utilities, listed in order of market size, service the majority of New Mexicans and are the only utilities required to have a voluntary community solar program.
 (Native communities, also referred to as tribes and pueblos, and other rural electric cooperatives have the option to create community solar programs and are less restricted by the Community Solar Act.)

 Low Income carveout and eligibility